 Your deputy can only make a decision on your behalf if you lack capacity to make it yourself.
-If you have capacity, then the decision is yours and the deputy cannot make it for you, even if he or she disagrees with you.
+If you have capacity, then the decision is yours, and the deputy cannot make it for you, even if they disagree with you.